Hussein-Sharifi/Amazon_ECommerce_Analysis/README.md

 - It is possible that having a large variety of items drives consumers to use Amazon more often, leading to better sales for top 50% items.
 - The items might be produced in low numbers and sold over long periods of time, which would synergize with the effect above by increasing item variety.
-- It also might indicate that a large variety of vendors are selling through Amazon, regardless of profitability level.
+- It also might indicate that a large variety of vendors are selling through Amazon.

 #### Skewness
-Let's investigate this effect further by looking at data skewness.
+Let's investigate this effect further by comparing medians with means.
 We'll obtain a 95% confidence intervals for the mean and median of each category.

 ![Item Order Count Skewness](https://github.com/Hussein-Sharifi/Amazon_ECommerce_Analysis/blob/master/outputs/figures/order_count_skewness.png "Item Order Count Skewness")

 ![Item Revenue Skewness](https://github.com/Hussein-Sharifi/Amazon_ECommerce_Analysis/blob/master/outputs/figures/revenue_skewness.png "Item Revenue Skewness")

-Kurtas, sets, blouses, and tops have a pronounced right skew.
+Most categories have a significant skew.
 Note this is bottom 80% of sales and we are not yet considering top sellers, which would further exaggerate the skew.
 It would be worthwhile to study this effect in more detail to determine the cause and perform the corresponding cost-benefit analysis.

 - If consumers are highly selective for these categories, it would be beneficial to increase R&D spending to improve target advertising and understand consumer preferences.
 - If cost of having low-selling items is low and variety drives consumers to use Amazon more frequently, it would be beneficial to test optimal levels of variety and update search results accordingly.
 For example, display one desirable item for every 4 low-selling items and test whether this increases sales.